mattb00ker/100-days-of-code/log.md

 **Today's Progress**: Sorted ranking system, which allowed the win/loss functions to work.
 Additionally I implamented a scoring system which resests on every loss.
 I still haven't sorted a system to remove cards from the active deck, i should do this!!!
 Started learning about DOM manipulation towards the end of my hour.
 Did go back and add a function for removing the cards form the deck, ended up being easiest to call the function right after requesting a new card.

 **Today's Problems**:
-* Still need to remove acrds from the active deck (done)
+* Still need to remove cards from the active deck (done)
-* Need to have the JS interest with the html
+* Need to have the JS interact with the html
 * Need to add the rest of the deck.

 **Thoughts**: Need to just keep plodding forwards.
 The tasks i am undertaking will only become more complex the more time i dedicate to them!